Open-market: rupee falls further against US dollar

-The Pakistani rupee registered a marginal decline against the US dollar in the open market on Friday as its persistent fall continued.
+The Pakistani rupee weakened further against the US dollar in the open market on Wednesday.

-During the day, currency dealers Business Recorder reached out to said the rupee was quoted at 288 for selling and 285 for buying purposes for customers.
+During the day, currency dealers Business Recorder reached out to said the rupee was being quoted at 289.5 for selling and 286.5 for buying purposes for customers.

-In the inter-bank market, the rupee was hovering at the 286 level against the greenback.
+In the inter-bank market, the rupee was hovering at 287 level against the greenback on Wednesday afternoon.

 The gap between rates in the inter-bank and open markets is required to be less than 1.25% under one of the structural benchmarks set by the International Monetary Fund (IMF).